UVA shooting: 3 football players killed, 2 students wounded and suspect in custody

 "This is a sad, shocking and tragic day for our UVA community," Ryan told reporters.

-The shooting happened late Sunday night near a campus parking garage on a bus "full of students" returning from a field trip, Ryan said.
+The shooting happened late Sunday night near a campus parking garage on a bus "full of students" returning from a play in Washington, D.C., Ryan said.
 Police responded to a call of shots fired at approximately 10:30 p.m., Ryan said.

+Tim Longo, the university's police chief, received word of the suspect's apprehension during the press conference.
+"Just need a moment to thank God, breathe a sigh of relief," the chief said.

 Police released the photo of Jones below, from the university's athletics website, where he was listed as a member of the UVA football team in 2018, when he was a freshman.